 Management based on legal advice and historical trends, believes that no material liability will devolve on the Company in respect of these matters.

 Further, APTEL also held that the DUL was liable to pay the cross subsidy surcharge and accordingly, a demand of ?
 3,328.00 lakhs was received by DUL from DHBVN against the same.
 Aggrieved by the order of APTEL, DUL filed an appeal before the Hon'ble Supreme Court of India which had stayed the execution of the said order and asked DUL to deposit an amount of ?
 284.36 lakhs to DHBVN which was duly deposited.
+The said liability has been indemnified by DLF Limited pursuant to SPSHA entered with DCCDL.
+Also refer note 50(8)(ii) below.

 Based on the advice of the independent legal counsels and grounds of appeal, the management has assessed that there is a strong likelihood of succeeding before the Hon'ble Supreme Court of India.
 Pending the final decisions on the above matter, no adjustment has been made in these standalone financial statements.

 Based on the advice of the independent legal counsel, management has assessed that there is a strong likelihood of succeeding before Hon'ble High Court of Allahabad.
 Pending the final outcome on the above matter, no adjustment has been made in these standalone financial statements.
-Also refer note 50(8)(iii) below.
+Also refer note 50(8)(ii) below.

 8) Indemnification of DCCDL

-the Investor against all losses incurred or suffered by DCCDL arising out of following matters up to or
+Ds per the terms of the SPSHA, the Company has undertaken to indemnify, defend and hold harmless the Investor against all losses incurred or suffered by DCCDL arising out of following matters up to or prior to 25 December 2017 (i.e. Closing Date):

-i) Income tax demands, indirect tax demands including service tax and entry tax related to various matters and assessments year up to the closing date of ?
-124,669.21 lakhs (31 March 2023: ?
-139,415.25 lakhs);
+i) Income tax demands, indirect tax demands including service tax and entry tax related to various matters and assessment years up to the closing date of ?
+55,244.58 lakhs (31 March 2024: ?
+124,669.21 lakhs).
+Also refer note 33 and 60(b).

-Based on the advice from independent tax experts and development on the appeals, the management is confident that additional tax so demand will not be sustained and accordingly, pending the decision by the authorities, no provision has been made in these consolidated financial statements.
+Based on the advice from independent tax experts and development on the appeals, the management is confident that additional tax so demand will not be sustained and accordingly, pending the decision by the authorities, no provision has been made in these financial statements.

 ii) Liability arising out of matter discussed in note 50(6) and 50(7) above.